JLLeitschuh/nodeclipse-1/org.nodeclipse.help/contents/configuration.md

 Switch to Node perspective (e.g. Window -> Open Perspective -> Other ... -> Node)

+In Project Explorer press small triangle to open View Menu and select Customize View...
+Then on Filter tab deselect `.* resources`

 [REST Client Tool](http://www.nodeclipse.org/restclient-tool/) is also nice to use in Debug perspective.

 <kbd>Window -> Show View -> Other... -> REST Client -> REST Client Tool</kbd>